PeronGH/comp343-revision/Exam_My_Answers.md

 - Different scope: legal investigation only tries to collect evidence based on the warrants. internal investigation has more flexibility especially on company-owned devices.
 - Different outcome: legal investigation needs to report on court, which may influence the outcome of a legal case.
 Internal investigation may need to report to HR or management department, may lead to firing misconducting employee or even legal cases.

+### Q2

+Four key elements include: Identification, Preservation, Analysis, Presentation.
+“Secure” includes indentification and preservation.

+Source 1: Hard Disk.

+1. Record the scene, including the location of the device and its state
+2. Ensure the device is turned off.
+3. Remove the disk from the device.
+4. Use a write blocker to connect to the disk.
+5. Create a bit-to-bit copy of the disk.
+6. Compute the hash of the copy, record the hash.
+7. For each step above, record who, when and how.

+Source 2: RAM

+1. Record the scene, including the location of the device and its state
+2. Ensure the device is on
+3. Connect the device to an external drive or a network drive
+4. Create a dump of RAM and store it on that drive
+5. Compute hash for the dump
+6. For each step above, record who, when and how.

+### Q3

+1. They use different interfaces.
+This means they may not be able to share the same write blocker.
+So we should use the correct write blocker for each one.
+2. Due to the existence of TRIM command on SSDs, which does not immediately erase the data, it may be possible to recover data from SSDs.
+For HDD, it does not have similar command.
+3. SSD is usually faster, which may save time when creating a bit-for-bit forensic image.
+4. SSD’s contorller is usually more advanced, some even supports built-in full disk encryption.
+This may make live aquision necessary.
+5. Generally, they are both non-volatile storage and bit-for-bit image can be created from either of them.
+So most steps will remain the same.

 ## Section B